marc-cubells/loveit-hugo-theme-forked/content/posts/leave_request_chatbot/index.md

 - **Tools**: External resources that the agent utilizes to perform specific tasks, ranging from other LLMs to web APIs.

-In our prototype, we integrated OpenAI's [**GPT-3.5**](https://platform.openai.com/docs/models/gpt-3-5) and [**GPT-4**](https://openai.com/research/gpt-4) as the reasoning engines.
-The agent was equipped with tools like SQLDatabaseChain for database interaction, LLMMathChain for mathematical calculations, a datetime module for time-related data, and a PydanticOutputParser for generating JSON formatted Leave Request Proposals.
+In our prototype, we made use of OpenAI LLMs [**GPT-3.5**](https://platform.openai.com/docs/models/gpt-3-5) and [**GPT-4**](https://openai.com/research/gpt-4) as the reasoning engines.
+We switched between the two models, depending on the task at hand, as we'll discuss later.

+The agent was equipped with the following tools:

+- The LangChain library [**SQLDatabaseChain**](https://api.python.langchain.com/en/latest/sql/langchain_experimental.sql.base.SQLDatabaseChain.html) for interacting with the relational database.

+- The LangChain library [**LLMMathChain**](https://api.python.langchain.com/en/latest/chains/langchain.chains.llm_math.base.LLMMathChain.html#) for performing mathematical calculations.

+- The LangChain library [**PydanticOutputParser**](https://python.langchain.com/docs/modules/model_io/output_parsers/pydantic) to generate JSON formatted Leave Request Proposals.

+- The Python module [**datetime**](https://docs.python.org/3/library/datetime.html) for managing time and calendar-related functions.

 The following diagram illustrates the architecture of our prototype: